-sexual assault - the crime of rape or attempted rape посягательства сексуального характера, посягательства на половую свободу series of violent rapes in the town. / Rape victims receive special counselling and are treated very sensitively. / He was convicted of attempted rape.
+2. rape [uncountable and countable] the crime of forcing someone to have sex, especially by using violence / ushacunoвahue: Police are investigating a series of violent rapes in the town. | Rape victims receive special counselling and are treated very sensitively. | He was convicted of attempted rape.